-Great Lakes ports strongly support continued funding for the Port Infrastructure Development Grant program and urge Congress to include \$750 million - the full authorized program level - in the FY2023 Transportation and Housing and Urban Development Appropriations Bill.
+Great Lakes ports strongly support continued funding for the Port Infrastructure Development Grant program and urge Congress to include \$300 million - the President's budget request - in the FY2024 Transportation and Housing and Urban Development Appropriations Bill.
 Great Lakes ports also support a change of law to make cruise-related infrastructure eligible for up to 5 percent of annual program grants.